 Rebecca Ward brings to Moxie a wealth of expertise in managing high-growth technology companies.
 Prior to joining Moxie in 2014, Ward served as the chief executive officer of Tealeaf, where she helped the company not only sustain during the economic downturn, but grow and deliver innovative customer experience management (CEM) solutions.
 She presided over Tealeaf’s successful sale to IBM in June 2012.

-Ward holds Bachelor of Science degrees in engineering technology and computer technology from Northeastern University.
-Her previous experience includes leadership roles with Digex, Internetworking and Xerox.
+Ward holds a Bachelor of Science in Engineering Technology from Northeastern University, and a Master of Science in Computer Science from Boston University.
+She completed MIT Sloan School of Management’s Executive Program in Business Management.
+Ward’s previous experience includes leadership roles with Digex, GTE Internetworking and Xerox.

 VP Finance and Administration, Yahoo!

 Ken Goldman is chief financial officer of Yahoo!
 He has been responsible for the company’s global finance functions including financial planning and analysis, controllership, tax, treasury and investor relations since 2012.
 Goldman’s background includes senior and CFO roles at Fortinet, Inc., Siebel Systems, Inc., Excite@Home Corporation, Sybase, Inc., Cypress Semiconductor Corporation and VLSI Technology, Inc.

 Goldman holds a B.S. in Electrical Engineering from Cornell University and an M.B.A. from the Harvard Business School.
 He currently serves on the board of directors for Moxie, NXP Semiconductor, TriNet, and GoPro, Inc. Goldman previously served on the board of Juniper Networks, Inc., and was a member of the Treasury Advisory Committee on the Auditing Profession and the Financial Accounting Standards Board’s (FASB) primary Advisory Council (FASAC).